 • If your breasts are tender, you can let the milk drain from one breast while you breastfeed with the other.
 That reduces the pressure naturally.

 • Warmth can help some of the milk to flow out by itself.
 Try letting warm water flow across your breasts while you're standing in the shower .

-• If you have the initial symptoms of blocked milk ducts (a sore, tender breast) or if your baby shows no interest in sucking, you may need to milk your breast manually or with a pump.
-But don’t pump too much – pumping stimulates even more milk production.
+• If you're displaying symptoms of blocked milk ducts (tender breasts), or if your child isn't showing any interest in feeding, you should pump your breasts manually or with a pump.
+Don't pump too much, as pumping stimulates your milk production.

-After breastfeeding, your breasts should feel soft with no sore lumps.
+After you've breastfeed, your breasts should feel soft and free from tenderness.